RaphaelIT7/gmod-holylib/README.md

 \- [#] Fixed `IGModAudioChannel:IsValid` throwing a error when it's NULL instead of returning false.<br>
 \- [#] Fixed `HttpServer:SetWriteTimeout` using the wrong arguments.
 (See https://github.com/RaphaelIT7/gmod-holylib/pull/65)<br>
 \- [#] Fixed `bf_read:ReadBytes` and `bf_read:ReadBits` both failing to push the string properly to lua.<br>
+\- [#] Changed `voicechat.SaveVoiceStream` & `voicechat.LoadVoiceStream` to remove their 4th argument, if a callback is provided it will be async, else it'll run sync<br>
 \- [-] Removed `CBaseClient:Transmit` third argument `fragments`.<br>
 \- [-] Removed `gameserver.CalculateCPUUsage` and `gameserver.ApproximateProcessMemoryUsage` since they never worked.<br>